 To prove this ground, there must be a child custody order or agreement giving custody to a parent and requiring the other parent to pay child support.
 That parent must have willfully failed to pay child support as required by the order or agreement for at least one year immediately before the TPR petition or motion was filed.
 The petitioner does not have to prove the parent had an ability to pay but does have to prove nonpayment was willful.

 GS 7B-1111(a)(4)Dependency requires meeting a two-pronged burden: that a parent is incapable of providing proper care and supervision and lacks an appropriate alternative childcare arrangement.
-The inability to provide proper care and supervision must continue for the forseeable future.
+The inability to provide proper care and supervision must continue for the foreseeable future.
 However, a date certain of when the incapability will end is not required.
+If the petitioner/movant cannot prove both prongs, then the ground is defeated

 GS 7B-1111(a)(7), and (a)(1)G.S.
 7B-1111(a)(9) is a two-pronged ground.
 Not only does the petitioner/movant have to prove that there is an existence of a prior TPR but also that the respondent lacks the ability or willingness to establish a safe home.
 If the petitioner/movant cannot prove both prongs, then the ground is defeated.